rc1/BowieCode/README.md

 ### Components

 - `BindToCamera` will bind it's transform to parent's camera's near or far.
 Handy for keeping thing to the front or the back of a camera
-- `CameraFulstrumGizmo` alway shows the camera's fulstrum in the scene view.
+- `CameraFrustumGizmo` alway shows the camera's frustum in the scene view.
 Even when the camera is not selected
 - `DefaultInstance` Gets/sets a single static `Default` instance.
 Rather than have singletons, instances can utilize this generic container.
 For example `DefaultInstance<MyClass>.Set( this )` and `MyClass instance = DefaultInstance<MyClass>.Get()`
 - `DestroyAllChildren` destroys the gameobject's children.
 Useful for dynamic content.
 Can be undone when in editor mode
 - `DistributeChildren` distributes it's children between two points.
 The two points can be manipulated in the scene view